Dutch Courses Amsterdam: the ultimate shortcut to speaking ‘Nederlands’

 Essentially, you’re given the chance to gain momentum in your language learning — with an intensive course propelling you towards proficiency without the frustrations of forgotten knowledge.

-4. Lots and lots of practice
+4. You’ll get to have lots and lots of practice

 Dutch Courses Amsterdam focuses on making you confident in your language abilities so you can leave the classroom feeling ready to test your Dutch with native speakers.